ChameleonCloud/docs/source/technical/reservations.rst

    .. tip:: Select or deselect the ``Reserve Physical Host`` and ``Reserve Network`` checkboxes to include resources as needed.

 #.
+Choose the number of floating IPs.
+You don't need to check `Reserve Network` for floating IPs.
+#.
 Click on the *Create* button.

 Once created, the lease details will be displayed.
 At the bottom of the page are the details about the reservation.
 Initially the reservation is in the ``Pending`` status, and stays in this state until it reaches the start time.